pittcsc/pittcswiki/src/guides/career/general-college-advice.md

 #### Apply... everywhere!
 People who want top job offers usually end up applying to every position they find.
 If you're successful at the career fair and don't want to work at a top company yet, then you don't need to try as hard, but it is a very insightful experience regardless!

-From 2020-2022, CSC ran the internet's [most popular internship job board](https://github.com/Pitt-CSC/Summer2021-Internships).
+From 2020-present, CSC runs the internet's [most popular internship job board](https://github.com/pittcsc/Summer2024-Internships).
 Try to apply to as many companies there as possible.
 People often apply to several hundred postings!

 #### TA/Peer Tutor/Research
 If you don't think you have enough technical experience try to be a TA or Peer Tutor.
 Now that you've taken more CS courses and know more professors, research should also become more attainable.